katkelemen/FuncProgMorninChallenge/README.md

 > For more practice I recommend to check out the original source of this repo: http://reactivex.io/learnrx/

 The Array is Javascript's only collection type.
-Map, filter, and reduce are already exists in Javascript as array methods, however we're going to reimplement these functions as a learning exercise.
+Map, filter, and reduce already exist in Javascript as array methods, however you are going to reimplement these functions as a learning exercise.

 ### How to run